lammps/lammps/doc/src/pair_hybrid.rst

 :doc:`pair_modify <pair_modify>` command are passed along to all sub-styles of the hybrid potential.

 For atom type pairs I,J and I != J, if the sub-style assigned to I,I and J,J is the same, and if the sub-style allows for mixing, then the coefficients for I,J can be mixed.
 This means you do not have to specify a pair_coeff command for I,J since the I,J type pair will be assigned automatically to the sub-style defined for both I,I and J,J and its coefficients generated by the mixing rule used by that sub-style.
-For the *hybrid/overlay* style, there is an additional requirement that both the I,I and J,J pairs are assigned to a single sub-style.
-See the "pair_modify" command for details of mixing rules.
+For the *hybrid/overlay* and *hybrid/scaled* style, there is an additional requirement that both the I,I and J,J pairs are assigned to a single sub-style.
+See the :doc:`pair_modify <pair_modify>` command for details of mixing rules.
 See the See the doc page for the sub-style to see if allows for mixing.

 The hybrid pair styles supports the :doc:`pair_modify <pair_modify>` shift, table, and tail options for an I,J pair interaction, if the